Brig-Glis: Brig

 Starting in the middle of the 13th century, it was a storage, transhipment and customs station for transportation over the Simplon Pass.
 By the early modern era a number of families were wealthy from trade and built palatial homes and public buildings in the city.
 The Renaissance tower of the Provincial Governor Kaspar Metz Elten was built in 1526.
 Then, in 1658–1678, Kaspar Stockalper built the Stockalper Palace with three towers, an arcaded courtyard and a park.
 The early modern city also featured the old Stockalper house (ca. 1533), the Salzhof (16th century, demolished 1967) which served as a transhipment and storage point, the patrician houses of Wegener (17th century), Mannhaft (1709) and Fernanda de Stockalper (1727).
 Outside the city, in 1677, Kaspar Stockalper built the Matteni manor house for Georg Christoph Mannhaft.

 Brig originally belonged to the large parish of Naters until 1642 when it became part of the parish of Glis.
 Brig became its own parish in 1957 and built a parish church in 1967–1970.
 In 1624–1627, the Jesuits established a branch in the town.
 Between 1662 and 1773 and again between 1814 and 1847, they ran a college in the town.
 The college was built from 1663 to 1673 followed by the college church from 1673 to 1687.
-Between 1773 and 1814 the college was administrated by the Piarists.
+Between 1773 and 1814 the college was administered by the Piarists.
 From 1848 it was operated by the canton of Valais; until 1990 the rector was a lay priest.
 The first Capuchin monastery was built between 1650 and 1660, but the existing monastery is from 1947 to 1948.
 An Ursuline convent was founded in 1661 with a girls' school and the Ursuline Church dates from 1732.
 Since 1937 it has been the mission house (and sometimes a seminary) of the Mariannhill Missionaries.
 The Anthony hospital was established in 1304.
 The gothic hospital church was built in the 14th century and the first hospital religious order was founded in 1399.
 It was later passed to the community and served the town until 1908.
 The citizenry built the Sebastian Chapel in 1636–1637 and restored it in 1972–1973.
 In 1951, Karl Schmid built the Wehrmann chapel.